Frequently Asked Questions

 At Whitefield, we believe every child deserves the benefit of a classical Christian education.
 While the cost of tuition is always a consideration for families, we do everything we can to help students who wish to be here.
 The cost of educating each student is actually higher than tuition, the difference being made up through financial gifts.
 Many of our students receive financial aid and scholarships.
 For details on tuition and financial aid, click on the links below.

 Is Whitefield Academy Accredited?

 Yes, we hold our accreditation with the Association of Classical Christian Schools, a rigorous organization that has member schools nationwide.
 What else does it mean to be a classical Christian School?
 It means that we employ the best, most time-honored methods of teaching.
-For a more detailed explanation of our educational philosophy, you may read this transcript from our Dean of Faculty, Jim Selby.
+For a more detailed explanation of our educational philosophy, you may watch this interview with our Head of Humanities and Rhetoric, Jim Selby.